From Image to Crochet Chart

 Please remember: When you take a photo or make a drawing, you own all rights to that image.
 If you put it online, other people are only allowed to use the image in private, unless you specifically tell them otherwise.
 If they want to use it for a product they sell, they have to ask you first.

 The base version of Stitch Fiddle is FREE and I have never gotten any spam from there, so don't hesitate to make an account.
 You can have 15 private charts in a free account.
-And all the shared charts you want.
-Get inspired, go see all the shared charts they have today.
-Some are funny and some are very beautiful.
+You can share charts if you want, by email to specific people or by making a link for your chart.

-There are also paid services and Facebook groups that can help you make graphgans.
-Before you buy anything, then remember to ask, if the gauge is handled as some might only do 1:1 squares.
+Some paid services and Facebook groups can help you make graphgans too (afghans made from graphs).
+Before you buy anything, remember to ask, if the gauge is handled as some might only do 1:1 squares.

-Search for graphgans (or graphghans) on the internet or in Facebook.
+Search for graphgans (or graphghans) on the internet or on Facebook.

 StitchFiddle Shared Charts